-- Rotate jack handle clockwise using the attached wheel bolt wrench to raise vehicle. - Raise the vehicle until the wheel is just clear of the ground. - Unscrew wheel bolts completely by turning anti-clockwise and wipe clean with a cloth.
+- 5. Rotate jack handle clockwise using the attached wheel bolt wrench to raise vehicle. - Raise the vehicle until the wheel is just clear of the ground. - Unscrew wheel bolts completely by turning anti-clockwise and wipe clean with a cloth.

+Distribute and balts accessible.

-- Put wheel bolts somewhere where the threads will not be soiled. - 7.
-Change the wheel. - 8.
-Screw in the wheel bolts. - 9.
-Lower vehicle. - Install the wheel wrench ensuring that it locates securely and tighten each bolt in a crosswise sequence.
-Tightening torque is 85 Nm - Align the valve hole in the wheel cover with the tyre valve before installing. - 12.
-Stow the replaced wheel \$\times\$ 116 and the vehicle tools \$\times\$ 108. - Check the tyre pressure of the installed tyre and also the wheel bolt torque as soon as possible.
+- Put wheel bolts somewhere where the threads will not be soiled.

+- 7. Change the wheel.

+- 8. Screw in the wheel bolts.

+- 9. Lower vehicle.

+- Install the wheel wrench ensuring that it locates securely and tighten each bolt in a crosswise sequence.
+Tightening torque is 85 Nm. - Align the valve hole in the wheel cover with the tyre valve before installing. - 12.
+Stow the replaced wheel ♦ 114 and the vehicle tools ♦ 107. - 13.
+Check the tyre pressure of the installed tyre and also the wheel bolt torque as soon as possible.